The Odyssey to Odyssey

 In just three short years, Odyssey Leadership Academy has already earned and accomplished a host of commendations and recognitions, including:

-receiving the Clapham Circle Award for our work in pioneering reimagining education as the process of human and communal flourishing
+receiving the Flourish OKC Award for our work in reimagining education as the process of human and communal flourishing

 being chosen as the first partner school in the state of Oklahoma for the Mastery Transcript Consortium